-Pedestal Model: Cut or drill a 100mmdiameter hole in the floor anywhere inside the perimeter of the pedestal.
+Pedestal Model: Cut or drill a 100mm diameter hole in the floor anywhere inside the perimeter of the pedestal.
 Cover the hole with a 100mm x 100mm rodent screen and staple/nail in place.

-Leg Model: Cut or drill a 100mm diameter hole directly below the bottom hole of the ash box enclosure.
+Leg Model: Cut or drill a 100mm diameter hole in the floor below the hole in the back of the ash box enclosure.
 Connect enclosure to the floor with a short 100mm diameter pipe.
-If you wish to connect the outside air to the rear hole on the ash box, then remove the 100mm knockout or cover plate at the rear of the ash box.

-This hole must get its air from a ventilated crawl space or be extended with duct to the outdoors (see Figure #4).
+This hole must get its air from a ventilated crawl space or be extended with duct to the outdoors (see Figure #3O).
 The use of outside combustion air for residential installation requires the unit to be secured to the structure to prevent dislodging of the air duct.